Life of Belle (2024) Review – A Genuinely Chilling DIY Family Affair

 Welcome to Knockout Horror and to another horror movie review.
-As I always say, it’s fun to review big budget horror but, to be honest, I actually prefer to talk about low budget movies that are less well known.
+As I always say, it’s fun to review big-budget horror but, to be honest, I actually prefer to talk about low-budget movies that are less well known.
 That brings us to today’s movie, Life of Belle from 2024.

-Before we begin, if you have already watched this movie and need the ending explained.
-Check out our Life of Belle Horror Ending Explained article right here.
+Before we begin, if you have already watched this movie and need the ending explained, check out our Life of Belle Horror Ending Explained article right here.
 Be warned, unlike this review, the ending explained article does contain spoilers.

-Life of Belle is a bit of an exception when it comes to ultra low, no budget, found footage.
+Life of Belle is a bit of an exception when it comes to ultra-low, no-budget, found footage.
 It’s actually watchable.
 Distributed by Terror Films completely free on their YouTube channel.
 I have to admit to a tiny bit of trepidation when I saw that logo.
 The only other film I recall seeing the Terror Films logo on was The Death of April.
 A movie I really didn’t enjoy but I honestly didn’t need to worry.
 Life of Belle is a significant step above The Death of April.

 It follows the story of the disappearance of a young girl.
 The movie kicks off with the police arriving at an apparent suburban residence in the wake of a horrific crime.
 Multiple family members are deceased and a child is missing.
 We then witness the events leading up to the tragedy through the medium of surveillance cameras located around the house and home videos made by the family.